R21Digital/galactic-archives/src/pages/community.md

 ## Connect With Us

-The Galactic Archives community lives on Discord, where you can:
+The SWGDB community lives on Discord, where you can:

 - Suggest new content
 - Report site issues